MinChihHsu/srsRAN_4G_modem/README.md

 [rf]
 time_adv_nsamples = 115
 ```
-* Start with a low enough value, e.g. 115 samples, and then increase it by steps of five.
+* Start with a low enough value, e.g. 115 samples, and then increase it by steps of 5.

 **3. Execute proxy**